A Faith-Based Response to Adolescent Bullying

 In the articles to come, you’ll learn what you can do as an adult to help a child who is the target of bullying.
 You’ll learn what you can do to help bystanders to become the kind of Good Samaritans that Jesus praised.
 Help for bullies will also be provided, many of whom are headed for at least one run-in with the law by the time they are 24.

-Paul Coughlin is the Founder of The Protectors, the faith-based answer to adolescent bullying, and was a guest on The 700 Club earlier this year to talk about his unique ministry.
-He is a international conference speaker, high school varsity coach, talk show host, and author.
-His books include No More Christian Nice Guy, Married But Not Engaged, and No More Jellyfish, Chickens or Wimps (all with Bethany House Publishers).
+Paul Coughlin is the Founder of The Protectors, the faith-based answer to adolescent bullying, which provides anti-bullying curriculum to Sunday Schools and related organizations such as Awana.
+He is an international conference speaker, high school varsity coach, talk show host, and author.
+His books include No More Christian Nice Guy, Married But Not Engaged, and No More Jellyfish, Chickens or Wimps.

 CBN IS HERE FOR YOU!